-Many believe that in order to onboard billions of users to crypto, there needs to either be a huge ramp up in education or measures need to be put in place to prevent large amounts of scams and lost recovery phrases.
+To onboard billions of users to crypto, there needs to either be a massive ramp-up in education or measures to be put in place to prevent large amounts of scams and lost recovery phrases.

-The vast majority of crypto users are keeping their funds on exchanges which means that accountability is transferred to the exchange.
+Most crypto users keep their funds on exchanges, which means accountability is transferred to the exchange.
 Financial contagions begin when large custodians of volatile assets become insolvent.
-Accounts on Coinbase, for example, are subject to seizure in the event that Coinbase becomes insolvent.
+Accounts on Coinbase, for example, are subject to seizure if Coinbase becomes insolvent.
 In other words, if Coinbase goes bankrupt – the banks will take the money (crypto) in your account to cover their debts.

 When it comes to people’s livelihood, self-custody quickly becomes a serious issue.
-Exchanges won’t always act in your best interest and there’s always the possibility of a government shutting down the exchange.
+Exchanges will only sometimes act in your best interest, and there’s always the possibility of a government shutting down the exchange.
 Below is one of the oldest adages in crypto.

-For those of us that are interested in the tenets of self-custody, it’s important to understand not only the technology but also the context in order to take advantage of all its capabilities.
+For those interested in the tenets of self-custody, it’s important to understand not only the technology but also the context to take advantage of all its capabilities.

-To safely enjoy the benefits of a decentralized web and non-custodial wallets, all you have to do is remember or retain access to your mnemonic phrase and prevent anyone else from knowing it.
+To safely enjoy the benefits of a decentralized web and non-custodial wallets, you must remember or retain access to your mnemonic phrase and prevent anyone else from knowing it.

 The government could subpoena Google for access to your Drive.
 This is partly how the money launderers who had $4.5 billion in stolen BTC got caught.
 Authorities had access to the cloud data provider for one of the launderers and found private keys in a plain text file that accessed $3.6 billion of the missing BTC.

-The best practices for mnemonic phrases are physically writing them down or etching them into steel, and storing them in a safe location.
-You can keep multiple copies on hand but be cognizant of where they are.
-There are more than a few stories of people obtaining other people’s mnemonics and there are even stories of people forgetting their mnemonics and losing access to generational wealth.
+The best practices for mnemonic phrases are physically writing them down or etching them into steel and storing them in a safe location.
+You can keep multiple copies on hand, but be aware of where they are.
+There are more than a few stories of people obtaining other people’s mnemonics, and there are even stories of people forgetting their mnemonics and losing access to generational wealth.

 Pseudonymous Digital Identification

 If you’re using the internet, you’re doing so through a digital medium and utilizing some form of a digital identifier.
-Everything you do leaves a footprint that details your activity and it is nearly impossible to evade all the essential cookies and trackers that exist out there.
-The same goes for crypto except instead of your activity, location, and behavioral data being tracked and recorded, your transactions are
+Everything you do leaves a footprint that details your activity, and it is nearly impossible to evade all the essential cookies and trackers out there.
+The same goes for crypto, except instead of your activity, location, and behavioral data being tracked and recorded, your transactions are

-When using a non-custodial wallet, every transaction you take part in has an immutable digital signature.
+When using a non-custodial wallet, every transaction you participate in has an immutable digital signature.
 This signature is publicly indexable through various blockchain explorers like Solscan or Etherscan.
-For every blockchain transaction, there exists documentation of the public keys involved, the transaction hash, the transaction fee paid, and other tidbits of relevant information.
+For every blockchain transaction, documentation of the public keys involved, the transaction hash, the transaction fee paid, and other tidbits of relevant information exist.

 Think of each of your public keys as an extension of your digital identity.

-This public information can be retrospectively analyzed to see exactly where and how the present balances came to be.
+This public information can be analyzed retrospectively to see where and how the current balances came to be.
 It could also be used to predict what the next activity will be done with a wallet or collection of wallets.
 Entire businesses, like Nansen, are being built on the idea of identifying smart money by analyzing public blockchain addresses using AI to understand their activity.
 What are the most profitable wallets in the world holding right now?
 It’s publicly available information.

-With a little digging (and machine learning), you can easily see the activity and profitability of every public key.
+With a bit of digging (and machine learning), you can easily see the activity and profitability of every public key.
 Just copy and paste a wallet address or transaction hash into the search bar of any reputable blockchain explorer and incorporate some data analytics.

-Now that it’s clear what the utility of public keys are and how they enable users to operate pseudonymously, let’s go one step further.
+Now that it’s clear what public keys’ utility is and how they enable users to operate pseudonymously let’s go one step further.

-You can buy an NFT composed of keyboard characters that represent your public key and thus your digital identity.
+You can buy an NFT composed of keyboard characters representing your public key and, thus, your digital identity.
 Using Ethereum Name Service on Ethereum or Bonfida’s name service on Solana, you can change those scary alphanumeric public keys to something a little more digestible like Solrise.eth, satoshi.near (on the Near blockchain), or Solflare.sol.